vtog/labGuides/source/ocp/openshift-day2.rst

 #.
 From the OCP console create the HTPasswd identity provider

-   #.
+   a.
 Go to :menuselection:`Administration --> Cluster Settings` and click the
       Configuration tab
    #.
 Filter the list for "oath".
 Click the "OAuth" resource
    #.
 In the "Identity providers" section click "Add" and select "HTPasswd"